 1. Katie Espinoza, Brand Manager at Rebrandly

 “Our documents have brought everyone in the company onto the same page.
 We all understand the standardized procedures for how we handle things like internal communications, and how we organize the variety of systems and tools that we rely on to complete our work.
 Perhaps more importantly, [those documents] explicitly outline how we handle the systems that contain our customers’ sensitive data.
-Incorporating information from every department head means that every teammate understands how to handle their work, ultimately allowing them to do so in a faster, more organised way.”
+Incorporating information from every department head means that every teammate understands how to handle their work, ultimately allowing them to do so in a faster, more organized way.”

 2. Will Craig, CEO at LeaseFetcher

 “At smaller scales, company culture and behavior are self-policing.
-If a company has 10 staff members, the CEO will probably interact and monitor with them all personally, which allows them to correct and steer behavior.
+If a company has 10 staff members, the CEO will probably interact and monitor them all personally, which allows them to correct and steer behavior.
 However, as your company grows, this way of working becomes impractical.
 A CEO cannot monitor 50 members of staff to ensure they are all acting “correctly.”
 There comes a growth point for all companies that you have to formalize and systematize things like company culture and behavior.
 Once it’s formalized, you can delegate responsibility to line managers and grow self-directing teams without worrying about whether they are developing siloed cultures.”